Klortiz/cse15l-lab-reports/lab5.md

 fi
 ```

-If there is a `ListExamples.java`, I cat that file into one called `class.txt` just so I have access to all the characters comprising this document.
+If there is a `ListExamples.java`, I `cat` that file into one called `class.txt`, just so I have access to all the characters comprising this document.
 Why would I need that?
 For my next if statement!

 If `grep` finds the fixed string I put there (which is a class signature I want the student to have), then it means the class I want the student to have exists, and I can move on to grade it.